Josh Naylor Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks 24th in MLB.

-- The Marlins' 4.26 team ERA ranks 14th among all league pitching staffs.
+- The Marlins' 4.00 team ERA ranks 13th across all MLB pitching staffs.

-- Marlins pitchers combine to give up 20 home runs (1.1 per game), the 10th-fewest in the league.
+- The Marlins surrender the ninth-fewest home runs in baseball (20 total, one per game).

-- Alcantara gets the start for the Marlins, his fifth of the season.
-He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.
+- Luzardo gets the start for the Marlins, his fifth of the season.
+He is 2-0 with a 2.74 ERA and 26 strikeouts in 23 2/3 innings pitched.

-- The righty last appeared on Sunday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.
+- In his most recent time out on Monday against the San Francisco Giants, the lefty went 4 1/3 innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.